 Because of its low pH, peat moss is very suitable for vegetables and fruits that require an acidic environment.
 These include blueberries, pieris, heathers, azaleas, camellias, tomatoes, and so on.

 Controversy/ Environmental Concerns

 One of the biggest oppositions about peat is that it's not really renewable.
-For a material that can not be renewed in several years, but takes millennials to do that, peat moss is such an environmental-aware produce to use.
+For a material that can not be renewed in several years, but takes millennials to do that, peat moss is not an environmental-aware growing medium to use.

 Another concern is that harvesting peat moss is considered not a sustainable practice and must be regulated and done with careful analysis.

 As peatland stores a great percentage of carbon.
 Many environmental groups are beware of peat moss mining.
 The International Peat Society indicates that the harvesting process emits a large amount of carbon into the atmosphere.
 And the emission continues even after the mining.

 This means ecosystem can be affected.
 And when global warming topics are getting hotter, people are more beware of the material.

 In fact, there are debates between peat manufacturer and conservationist about the long-term effects of peat moss.